 Note: Use only the root and leaves of this herb, the seeds of this plant are poisonous.

 Schizandra (Schizandra chinensis)

 As a herb for the common cold, this Chinese medicinal herb is used as anti-viral medicine.
-The dried berry of schizandra like astragalus and ligusticum is used for their properties as an adaptogen and its restorative qualities on the immune system.
+The dried berry of schizandra like astragalus and ligusticum are used for their properties as an adaptogen and its restorative qualities on the immune system.

 Isatidis (Isatis tinctora)

 The root and leaves contain some of the strongest anti-viral properties of all the Chinese herbs for the common cold and fever conditions, yet it is well tolerated by children.
 It cools the blood and has excellent anti-bacterial properties.